bzhao-1/semantic-segmentation-pytorch/README.md

 ### State-of-the-Art models
-- **PSPNet** is scene parsing network that aggregates global representation with Pyramid Pooling Module (PPM).
-It is the winner model of ILSVRC'16 MIT Scene Parsing Challenge.
-Please refer to [https://arxiv.org/abs/1612.01105](https://arxiv.org/abs/1612.01105) for details.
-- **UPerNet** is a model based on Feature Pyramid Network (FPN) and Pyramid Pooling Module (PPM).
-It doesn't need dilated convolution, an operator that is time-and-memory consuming. *Without bells and whistles*, it is comparable or even better compared with PSPNet, while requiring much shorter training time and less GPU memory.
-Please refer to [https://arxiv.org/abs/1807.10221](https://arxiv.org/abs/1807.10221) for details.
 - **HRNet** is a recently proposed model that retains high resolution representations throughout the model, without the traditional bottleneck design.
 It achieves the SOTA performance on a series of pixel labeling tasks.
 Please refer to [https://arxiv.org/abs/1904.04514](https://arxiv.org/abs/1904.04514) for details.